noellabo/gianism-mastodon/README.md

 License: GPL 2.0 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add on for Gianism.
+Add on for gianism-mastodon.
 You can log in to your WordPress site via mastodon

 ## Description